 “If we don’t initiate the young, they will burn down the village to feel the heat.”

-Some have written about this, but stop short at laying the blame on the dissolution of the “traditional marriage bond”, and the concurrent rise of births to single mothers.
+Some have written about this, but stop short at laying the blame for absent fathers on the dissolution of the “traditional marriage bond” and the concurrent rise of births to single mothers.
 Let’s do away with no-fault divorce, they clamor, and kids will have fathers again and guns will be silenced.
 But if young men are opting out of marriage in greater numbers than ever before, just imagine the future trendline if we make it harder and costlier for them to jump ship.

 Which brings me to the Mosuo, an ancient tribal community of Tibetan Buddhists living in a lush valley at the far eastern foothills of the Himalayas.
 A matrilineal society without fathers, without marriage or divorce, and with no words for war, murder, or rape.
 I have not been able to confirm this, but I’d blindly bet that they have never experienced a mass shooting.

 What’s relevant to me about the Mosuo and what happened in Vegas is not their relaxed sexual mores, but the fact that although Mosuo men have no paternal responsibilities, they have considerable responsibility as uncles to their sisters’ children.
-In fact, along with elderly maternal great-uncles, who are often the households’ second-in-charge, younger uncles are the pivotal male influence on children.
+In fact, along with elderly maternal great-uncles, younger uncles are the pivotal male influence on children.

 In traditional societies, initiating boys into full-fledged men through rites of passage is the purview of the men of the tribe – particularly the elders – and not just the father.
 I argue that fathers cannot be sole mentors to their sons because of their subjective, vested interests.
 Even if they could, we generally don’t listen to our parents.
 The best piece of advice I ever got from a man, was at age thirty, and came from my father.
 When I told him I was working sixteen-hour days building up my businesses, he warned: